-A.5.8 confidential discussions with other Directors who may have concerns that have not been considered by the Board and participate in all meetings with majority, significant and minority shareholders and be made aware their concerns by the Company Secretary.
-The Senior Independent Director is available for confidential discussions, should there be any concerns regarding governance or issues that may adversely affect the Company, inadequately addressed by the Board.
-Except for the Annual General Meeting of the Company, no other shareholder meeting was convened during the period under review.
-A.5.9 exclusively with Non-Executive Directors at Chairman meets with Non-Executive Directors and also consults the Independent Directors to obtain their views on matters of importance, as and when the need arises.
-A.5.10 Board minutes which have not been resolved unanimously.
+A.5.10 A.6 Need for the Chairman to have meetings exclusively with Non-Executive Directors at least once in a year.
+Need to record the Directors' concerns in the Board minutes which have not been resolved unanimously.
+SUPPLY OF INFORMATION The Board should be provided with timely inform Chairman meets with Non-Executive Directors and also consults the Independent Directors to obtain their views on matters of importance, as and when the need arises.
 The Board minutes are prepared by the Company Secretary.
 In the event of a matter not being unanimously adopted at a Board meeting, the concerns expressed are recorded in the meeting minutes, at the request of the Director concerned.
-Minutes of the Board Meetings are circulated to all Directors and 1.5 adopted at a subsequent Board Meeting.
-A.6 SUPPLY OF INFORMATION Principle A.6 The Board should be provided with timely informa its duties. ation in a form and of a quality appropriate to enable it to discharge A.6.1 appropriate and timely information to the Board and responsibility of the Chairman to ensure that all matters arising at Board meetings are briefed Sophisticated management information system is in place and it provides relevant and current information.
+Minutes of the Board Meetings are circulated to all Directors and adopted at a subsequent Board Meeting.
+Principle A.6 The Board should be provided with timely inform its duties. ation in a form and of a quality appropriate to enable it to discharge A.6.1 Obligation of the management to provide appropriate and timely information to the Board and responsibility of the Chairman to ensure that all matters arising at Board meetings are briefed to all Directors.
+Sophisticated management information system is in place and it provides relevant and current information.
 All Board Members including Non-Executive Directors receive information on the operations and performance of the Company on a monthly basis.
 This routine helps to eliminate information asymmetry between Executive Directors and Non-Executive Directors.
 The Chairman ensures that the background is set for discussions at Board Meetings by introducing the subject of discussion, if the Board members were not previously aware of the matter at hand.
-A.6.2 and relevant papers at least seven (7) days prior to the meeting.
+A.6.2 Requirement to provide the minutes, agenda, and relevant papers at least seven (7) days prior to the meeting.
 The Directors are provided with comprehensive data on financial and non-financial information not less than seven days prior to Board meetings in addition to the agenda of the meeting and the minutes of the previous meeting.
 Additional information may be requested by any member of the Board as and when required.
 Directors may also seek any information from the management team on matters discussed at Board meetings that requires follow up.
-A. 7 APPOINTMENTS TO THE BOARD Principle A.7 There should be a formal and transparent procedur re for the appointment of new Directors to the Board.
+A.7 APPOINTMENTS TO THE BOARD Board as and when required.
+Directors may also seek any information from the management team on matters discussed at